iUseYahoo/Idea-Suggester/README.md

 This website allows users to send ideas/suggestions to your discord server and database.

 # What is this repoository?
 - This repository is a website which interacts with its API to send a suggestion to a discord server.
-The API (Server) will also add the users IP to a 'logged_users' table inside the database, This IP will be hashed in md5, This is to prevent abuse of the API and to secure a users IP.
+The API (Server) will also add the users IP to a 'logged_users' table inside the database, This IP will be hashed in md5, This is to prevent abuse of the API (Spamming suggestions).

 # Downloads and Requirements
 ### Discord Requirement(s)